HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/assettracker-hardware.md

 AssetTracker can be installed in two different configurations:

-1. One-to-One: One Expansion Hub to one Gateway (V5008MQ)
+1. One-to-One: One Expansion Hub to one Gateway (V5008 AIoT)
-2. Serial Bus: Up to 5 Expansion Hubs to one Gateway (V5008MQ)
+2. Serial Bus: Up to 5 Expansion Hubs to one Gateway (V5008 AIoT)
-3. One to many: up to 24 Expansion Hubs to one Gateway (V6800)
+3. One to many: up to 24 Expansion Hubs to one Gateway (V6800 AIoT)

 ```{figure} /asset-tracker/media/assettracker_diagram2.png
 :alt: AssetTracker deployment diagram 3